Skip to main content

 Kids will have access to:

-• Certified teachers to help them meet provincial standards in math and literacy outside of school hours
+• Qualified teachers to help them meet provincial standards in math and literacy outside of school hours

 • Regular, preventative mental wellness sessions